AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 ## Card Mechanic #1: The Quickie

 Quickies are typically called upon in two different situations.
 The first is to allow the cards of fate to quickly make a decision on an unexpected in-game question.
 If the CiC feels that there’s a chance something random and unexpected might happen, such as a character hacking into a network and accessing the sprinklers in a building, or another character finding a hidden Glock under their neighbor’s mattress, she can allow the players to make Quickies to see what happens.
-In some ways, this can be seen as the general “skill check” of the ***CC*** rules.
+In some ways, this can be seen as the general “skill check” of the Cannibal Contagion rules.

 The other situation most often arises when the players have to resist some in-game effect, such as Infectious zombie bites.
 In these cases, players are allowed to call upon certain Characteristics to resist these game effects.
-For example, by spending a Survival token, you can use **<span style="font-variant:small-caps;">Grit</span>** to reduce Hurtin’ received from combat-focused Showdowns.
+For example, by spending a Survival token, you can use ***Grit*** to reduce Hurtin’ received from combat-focused Showdowns.

 In either situation, the mechanics are the same.
 When a Quickie is called upon, the CiC states the relevant Characteristic for the situation, and the player draws that many cards from the deck (I *highly* encourage CiCs to allow the players to draw their own cards, as it helps to connect them directly to the game mechnics).
 If any of them are faces or aces, the player wins; otherwise the Quickie is a failure.
 The CiC narrates the success and failure consequences of Quickies, but is free to allow the players to do so as well (forcing a player to narrate their own failure can lead to some really fun moments).
 In most cases, one ace or face denotes basic success, and additionals should encourage the player to add a bit more flair to the narration.
 If the purpose of the Quickie was to resist some incoming Hurtin’ or other such effect, each face or ace denotes one point resisted.
 Keep in mind that the draw of a Joker counts as *two* faces or aces.
 No narration is necessary for Quickies made to resist mechanical effects, but it doesn’t hurt, and can only make the scene cooler.

 You can get additional card draws by evoking Gear and negotiating with your Mad Half for more.
 Evoking Gear is described on page 65, while the process of Mad Half negotiation is described on page 91.
 If a character has no ranks in the relevant Characteristic, they can only attempt a Quickie by evoking Gear and/or Negotiating with their Mad Half for more cards.
 Otherwise, the CiC’s narration holds.

 > **Quickie Example #1:** Vera’s character Carla is in desperate need of some serious firepower after barely escaping from that pack of wild slime zombies with her life and sanity intact.
 She ducks into a locally-owned hardware store in search of something to use in a pinch.
 Screg (the CiC) says that the store has been looted almost entirely dry, and nothing of importance can be found.
 Vera believes that there might be a chance that something useful got left behind in the chaos of this morning’s riots.
-Screg says what the hell, and agrees to let her try a **<span style="font-variant:small-caps;">Savvy</span>** Quickie to see if anything might be scrounged up.
-Carla’s **<span style="font-variant:small-caps;">Savvy</span>** score is 3, so Vera draws three cards: the 2 of Spades, the 10 of Clubs, and the Jack of Clubs.
+Screg says what the hell, and agrees to let her try a ***Savvy*** Quickie to see if anything might be scrounged up.
+Carla’s ***Savvy*** score is 3, so Vera draws three cards: the 2 of Spades, the 10 of Clubs, and the Jack of Clubs.
 Because she succeeded at the Quickie with a Jack, Screg decrees that she manages to find a baseball bat, a box of shotgun shells, a hubcap for a 1972 Pinto hatchback, and a welder’s mask.
 The baseball bat is definitely useful as a weapon, and the shells could help her out on Juice checks should she ever find a shotgun.
 As for the other two, well, your ideas are as good as mine.

 > **Quickie Example #2:** Karo’s character, Roger the Suit, is in a bad spot.
 He’s currently surrounded by a handful of contagious cannibals, and one of them just bit him!
 At the end of the conflict, Screg afflicted Roger with three points of Hurtin’ and two points of Infection.
-Karo elects to spend Survival Tokens to make **<span style="font-variant:small-caps;">Grit</span>** Quickies to attempt to resist some, if not all, of the incoming Hurtin’ and Infection.
-He spends one token to start the first Quickie, drawing two cards (his **<span style="font-variant:small-caps;">Grit</span>** rank): an Ace and a King!
+Karo elects to spend Survival Tokens to make ***Grit*** Quickies to attempt to resist some, if not all, of the incoming Hurtin’ and Infection.
+He spends one token to start the first Quickie, drawing two cards (his ***Grit*** rank): an Ace and a King!
 Woot!
 He resists two of the Hurtin’ (one for each face or ace drawn), and decides to take the third.
-He then spends another token to try a **<span style="font-variant:small-caps;">Grit</span>** Quickie to resist the Infection, drawing a five and a nine.
+He then spends another token to try a ***Grit*** Quickie to resist the Infection, drawing a five and a nine.
 Oh no!
 It looks like Roger is now on the spiraling path to zombification!

 ### Optional Rule: Quickie Difficulty

 In most situations, a simple face-or-ace success is satisfactory to win a Quickie.
 However, the CiC might feel that in some circumstances, the chances are a bit tighter.
-Kicking in a dead-bolted door might be doable with a simple **<span style="font-variant:small-caps;">Kill</span>** quickie, sure, but getting past an electrified fence or a sealed security door at a military bunker might be a whole other realm of difficulty.
+Kicking in a dead-bolted door might be doable with a simple ***Kill*** quickie, sure, but getting past an electrified fence or a sealed security door at a military bunker might be a whole other realm of difficulty.
 For situations like this, the CiC can choose to evoke the two grades of tougher Quickie difficulties.

-The first grade of increased difficulty is called the **<span style="font-variant:small-caps;">Royal Pain</span>**, and requires Queens and Kings.
+The first grade of increased difficulty is called the ***Royal Pain***, and requires Queens and Kings.
 In order for the player to succeed, she must draw Kings and Queens – Jacks and Aces just won’t cut it.
-The second (and highest) grade of increased difficulty is called the **<span style="font-variant:small-caps;">Longshot</span>**, and requires Aces – so the player fails unless they have one or more Aces in their draw.
+The second (and highest) grade of increased difficulty is called the ***Longshot***, and requires Aces – so the player fails unless they have one or more Aces in their draw.
 So from the previous example, the dead-bolted door would be a normal Quickie, the electrified fence a Royal Pain Quickie, and the security door a Longshot. **In both situations, Jokers are wild**.

 ## Card Mechanic #2: The Showdown